Malocclusion

 The malocclusion classification is based on the relationship of the mesiobuccal cusp of the maxillary first molar and the buccal groove of the mandibular first molar.
 If this molar relationship exists, then the teeth can align into normal occlusion.
 According to Angle, malocclusion is any deviation of the occlusion from the ideal.

 However, assessment for malocclusion should also take into account aesthetics and the impact on functionality.
 If these aspects are acceptable to the patient despite meeting the formal definition of malocclusion, then treatment may not be necessary.
+It is estimated that nearly 30% of the population have malocclusions that are categorised as severe and definitely benefit from orthodontic treatment.

 Causes

 The aetiology of malocclusion is somewhat contentious, however, simply put it is multifactorial, with influences being both genetic and environmental.
 Malocclusion is already present in one of the Skhul and Qafzeh hominin fossils and other prehistoric human skulls.
 There are three generally accepted causative factors of malocclusion: